(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 April soil thaw and first mow rhythm near Oak Park

 April around Oak Park and River Forest still mixes frost pockets with afternoons warm enough to tempt an early mow.
-This piece explains how to read soil squeeze, keep blades high on cool season turf, and line up weekly lawn maintenance with turf care treatments without rushing soil that is still waking up.
-When nights stay unpredictable, pair habits with a note on irrigation management so clocks do not fight the thermometer.
+Hoy Landscaping has cared for Chicagoland cool season turf since 1914, and the first weeks of April reward patience more than horsepower.
+This piece is about how to read soil squeeze, keep blades high on Kentucky bluegrass and fine fescue blends, and line up weekly lawn maintenance with turf care treatments without rushing soil that is still waking up along north fence lines while south walls already look ready for guests.

 April 20, 2026